raspberrypi/style-guide/style-guide.md

 *   terminal - when talking about starting the command line in the GUI, 'open a terminal window' (never LXTerminal or similar)
 *   Tetris (game)
 *   text message (noun), text-message (adjective, verb).
 Acceptable to shorten to *text*
+*   thin client - do not hyphenate, whether used as a noun or as an adjective.
+We would usually hyphenate a compound term of this kind when used as an adjective, but because no one else does, doing so would look fussy.
 *   third-best selling general-purpose computer
 *   thousand – spell out when in inline text
 *   thumb drive